frederic-perez/AmE-dictionary/data/dictionary.md

 __madrigal__ _n_ :two::hammer:
 __madrigalist__ _n_
 __madrigals__ _n_ :pencil2:
+__maecenatism__ _n_ /my/mi-SEE-nuh-tiz-uhm /Patronage, for example, the support or financial sponsorship provided to artists, musicians, or writers.
 __maelstrom__ _n_ :nine::m: /MAIL-strum/ __1__ A violent or turbulent situation: _caught in the maelstrom of war._ __2__ A whirlpool of extraordinary size or violence. _Syn_ whirlpool, vortex _Suddenly going down in a maelstrom, within three rods of the planks, he wholly disappeared from view, as if diving under the keel._
 __magazine__ _n_ _They were pledged to keep the castle’s magazines full of millet and rice._
 __maggot__ _n_ :dart::camera::three::hammer: (maggots)